rust-lang/book/nostarch/chapter18.md

 exhaustiveness when match guard expressions are involved.

 In Listing 18-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
-Recall that a new variable was created inside the pattern in the `match` expression instead of using the variable outside the `match`.
+Recall that we created a new variable inside the pattern in the `match` expression instead of using the variable outside the `match`.
 That new variable meant we couldn’t test against the value of the outer variable.
 Listing 18-27 shows how we can use a match guard to fix this